 2.5 Data Types and Type Annotations

 Rust requires every variable to have a definite type, either inferred by the compiler or explicitly specified.
+Once a variable is assigned a type, it cannot change throughout its lifetime.
+This ensures type safety while preventing unintended type mismatches.

 2.5.1 Basic Data Types